Free Palestine Movement: Syrian Civil War

+Post-Assad activity

 After the fall of the Assad regime in late 2024, the Syrian transitional government demanded that all Palestinian armed groups in Syria disarm themselves, dissolve their military formations, and instead focus on political and charitable work.
+The Free Palestine Movement responded by resuming its humanitarian work in Syria and disavowing several of its leaders, including Saed Abd Al-Aal and Abdul Qader Haifawi.
+The group claimed that these commanders had been forced onto the militia by the Assad government.
+According to the Action Group for Palestinians of Syria, Saed Abd Al-Aal fled to Lebanon.

-The transitional government subsequently began prosecuting individuals who it alleged had committed crimes during the Syrian civil war, including Nidal Nimer Yousef who had held "leadership roles" in the Free Palestine Movement and other units.
+Meanwhile, the Syrian transitional government began prosecuting individuals who it alleged had committed crimes during the Syrian civil war.
+Nidal Nimer Yousef who had held "leadership roles" in the Free Palestine Movement and other units was arrested in January 2025.
+A lawyer of the group was also arrested in 2026.

 Organization

-The Free Palestine Movement is officially led by Yasser Qashlaq, while Saed Abd Al-Aal serves as the commander of the organization's paramilitary wing.
+The Free Palestine Movement is officially led by Yasser Qashlaq.
+According to journalist Omar Alaa Eldin, the group was provided with "funding and armament" by the Assad government.
+In course of the Syrian civil war, Saed Abd Al-Aal served as the commander of the organization's paramilitary wing.
 Saed Abd Al-Aal is the son of Muhammad Abdel-Al, a member of the leadership of the Ba'ath Party's Palestinian branch in Syria and former Yarmouk Camp official.
-The armed forces of the Free Palestine Movement have been described as "rag-tag militia" and include the Saraya Bader, the Al-Aqsa Shield Forces as well as the Abd al-Qadir al-Husayni Battalions.
-Like other pro-government militias in Syria, the Free Palestine Movement reportedly attracts new recruits with relatively high monthly salaries, as many young Syrian Palestinians are in precarious economic conditions due to the civil war and mass unemployment.
+The armed forces of the Free Palestine Movement were described as "rag-tag militia" and included the Saraya Bader, the Al-Aqsa Shield Forces as well as the Abd al-Qadir al-Husayni Battalions.
+Like other pro-government militias in Syria, the Free Palestine Movement reportedly attracted new recruits with relatively high monthly salaries, as many young Syrian Palestinians were in precarious economic conditions due to the civil war and mass unemployment.
 By November 2018, 24 fighters had died while fighting in the Syrian Civil War for the FPM.
+Following the fall of the Assad regime, the Free Palestine Movement attempted to distance itself from its former fighters, disavowing formerly prominent members such as Saed Abd Al-Aal and Abdul Qader Haifawi.